Other / mixed grade configuration · Lawrenceville, VA

 What is the racial and ethnic makeup of Totaro Elementary?

-The largest demographic group at Totaro Elementary is African American at 79.0%.
-The school serves a diverse student body in Lawrenceville, VA.
+The largest demographic group at Totaro Elementary is African American at 79.0% of enrollment, in Lawrenceville, VA.

 What is the Resource Investment Index for Totaro Elementary?

-Totaro Elementary has a Resource Investment Index of 38/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Totaro Elementary has a Resource Investment Index of 38/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page